platformsh/platformsh-docs/src/administration/integrations/webhooks.md

 * `environment.activate`: A branch has been "activated", and an environment created for it.
 * `environment.initialize`: The master branch of the project has just been initialized with its first commit.
 * `environment.deactivate`: A branch has been "deactivated".
 The code is still there but the environment was destroyed.
-* `environment.synchronize`: An environment has had its data re-copied from its parent environment.
+* `environment.synchronize`: An environment has had its data and/or code re-copied from its parent environment.
 * `environment.merge`: A branch was merged through the UI or Platform.sh API.
 A basic Git merge will not trigger this event.
 * `environment.delete`: A branch was deleted.